 Some people exude negativity because they don’t like their jobs and they don’t like their company.
-Their managers are always jerks and bad, bad, bad bosses.
+Their managers are always jerks and usually bad, bad, bad bosses.
 They are always treated unfairly by their boss and their organization.

-They think that the company is always going down the tube and that their customers are worthless.
+They think that the company is always going down the tube and that its customers are worthless.
 You know these negative Neds and Nellies—every organization has them—and you can best address their impact on you by using these nine tips.

 People often ask, "How do I actually make strategic planning happen in my organization?
 And, how does an organization ensure that once the time was spent on planning, that the planning has an impact?"
+You can get help in developing your organization's strategic framework.

 Employees want to succeed at work and managers are responsible for creating the work environment in which they can succeed.